-In addition, he began branching out into entertainment journalism, scribing for newspapers, magazines, and other periodicals.
+In addition, in 1996 he began branching out into entertainment journalism, scribing for newspapers, magazines, and other periodicals.
 After a number of critically acclaimed Op/Ed pieces in the Los Angeles Times, he decided to combine his love of writing and media production.

 In all 3 minutes of his free time, he practices and instructs the Korean martial art of Hapkido, where he is a 4th degree black belt.